tinyheero/sciclone/README.md

 An R package for inferring the subclonal architecture of tumors

+> This is a fork of the original [sciClone github repository](https://github.com/genome/sciclone)

 ## Installation instructions:

 Both the 'sciClone' package and it's 'bmm' dependency can be installed by doing the following: